RobinMeis/py-fritz-monitor/README.md

 ♯96*5*
 Complete with the green call button

-Dont't worry, you can it disable the call monitor at any time you want.
+Dont't worry, you can easily disable the call monitor at any time you want.
 Just type:
 ♯96*4*
 Complete again with the green call button